AWESOME04/lighthouse-portal-server/README.md

 - `GET /api/auth/user-details`: Get the user's details
 - `PUT /api/auth/user-details`: Update the user's details

+## Contributing

+Contributions to the LHP application are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [progress never stops](https://www.progressneverstops.com/).